-EDUC 505 - CLASSROOM ORGANIZATION AND MANAGEMENT (4)
+EDUC 505 - ELEMENTARY CLASSROOM ORGANIZATION AND MANAGEMENT (4)

-K-12 in-depth examination of various models, techniques, law, and ethics for the management of all learner within the classroom, home, and community.
+In-depth examination of various models, techniques, law, and ethics for the management of all learner within the classroom, home, and community.
 Field experience required.
+Pre/Corequisite EDUC 550 or permission of instructor.